 2. Spread the news of the couple's engagement and where they're registered.

 The father and mother of the groom are just as excited with the news of their son’s engagement as the their future in-laws, so share the happy news by updating a Facebook page, making some calls or sending emails and texts.
-Many friends and relatives may ask where the couple is registered, and the father and mother of the groom can point them to the wedding registry, as well as the couple’s website once it’s live.
+Many friends and relatives may ask where the couple is registered, and the father and mother of the groom can point them to the wedding registry, as well as the couple’s website.
 It’s important to ask the newly-engaged couple’s permission to share the news on social media, as some couples prefer to keep their engagement private for a time.

 Today, the list of who pays for what isn’t as black and white as it used to be.
 Both sets of parents and the couple should discuss how much everyone can contribute and what everyone plans to cover.
 As a guide, here’s a list of the expenses traditionally covered by the parents of the groom: the wedding rings, officiant’s fee, marriage license, the bride’s bouquet, boutonnieres and corsages for the immediate family, music (band/DJ), liquor at the reception and the honeymoon.
 The groom’s parents will traditionally host the rehearsal dinner as well.
 Use this as a reference but assign financially responsibilities that make the most sense for your wedding and family dynamic.